spectrocloud/librarium/docs/docs-content/troubleshooting/palette-upgrade.md

    :::warning

-   To prevent data loss, only do the steps for a MongoDB pod one at a time and wait for the pod to come up correctly before proceeding to the next pod.
+   Only do the steps for one MongoDB pod at a time to prevent data loss.
+Wait for the pod to come up correctly before proceeding to the next pod.

    :::